Are you planning your first Disney cruise? Cruisers new to DCL often have lots of questions about how dining on Disney Cruise Line works.

 This goes for the main course as well!
 For cruisers with hearty appetites, you can definitely order two entrées if you’re feeling ravenous.

-In the for-a-fee specialty restaurants, you can generally order an extra starter or dessert.
+In the for-a-fee specialty restaurants, you can generally ask for an extra starter or dessert if you’re ordering from the prix-fixe menu.
 Some cruisers have had luck ordering additional main courses, but many others haven’t.
 It seems to be a YMMV situation!

-When ordering from the à la carte menu at Palo, however, you’ll be charged for each item you order.
+However, when ordering from the à la carte menu at any of the specialty restaurants, you’ll be charged for each item you order.

 You may also like: What New Cruisers Don’t Know About Cruise Food & Drinks